ibmdb/node-ibm_db/README.md

 Issue an asynchronous SQL query to the database which is currently open.

 * **sqlQuery** - The SQL query to be executed or an Object in the form {"sql": sqlQuery, "params":bindingParameters, "noResults": noResultValue}. noResults accepts only true or false values.
-If true - query() will not return any result. noResults must be true for CALL statements. "sql" field is mandatory in Object, others are _OPTIONAL_.
+If true - query() will not return any result. "sql" field is mandatory in Object, others are _OPTIONAL_.

 * **bindingParameters** - _OPTIONAL_ - An array of values that will be bound to any '?' characters in `sqlQuery`. bindingParameters in sqlQuery Object takes precedence over it.